python/cpython/Doc/library/shutil.rst

    *dst* and return *dst* in the most efficient way possible.
    *src* and *dst* are path-like objects or path names given as strings.

-   When *src* is a named pipe or a Unix socket, a :exc:`SpecialFileError` is raised.
+   When *src* is a named pipe or a Unix socket, :exc:`SpecialFileError` is raised.

    *dst* must be the complete target file name; look at :func:`~shutil.copy`